-Classroom Celebrations - In accordance with our district's School Wellness Policy, healthy snacks and drinks are highly encouraged for events.

-Birthday Flowers/Balloons/Parties - Birthday parties shall not be held on school time.
-Parents should give advance notice if they want to send a birthday snack to school.
+- Classroom Celebrations In accordance with our district's School Wellness Policy, healthy snacks and drinks are highly encouraged for events.
+Please see the Approved Snack Options list. - Birthday Flowers/Balloons/Parties Birthday parties shall not be held on school time.
+Parents should give advance notice to the classroom teacher if they want to send a birthday snack to school.
+Please see the Approved Snack Option list.
 Students will not be permitted to receive flowers or balloons or other personal items at school on their birthday or other special occasion.
-We ask that families refrain from sending flowers or balloons or other personal items to the school.

-Homework - Such assignments should benefit students by strengthening skills, stimulating learning, and developing responsibility.
+We ask that families refrain from sending flowers or balloons or other personal items to the school. - Homework Such assignments should benefit students by strengthening skills, stimulating learning, and developing responsibility.
 The amount of homework assigned is based on age, grade, and level of achievement.
 Among the purposes of homework are: to enrich or extend what has been learned in the classroom; to practice skills; to read for enrichment or enjoyment; to conduct research as an outgrowth of classroom activities, and to learn how to work independently.